Services and Attractions

 Greystone Theatre

-The Greystone Theatre presents four mainstage plays a year: large-cast plays, plays from the classic repertory, cutting-edge new plays.
-It is the oldest theatre in the province, started in 1946 in the first drama department in Canada and the Commonwealth.
+Greystone Theatre, one of the oldest theatres in the province, started in 1946 in the first drama department in Canada and the Commonwealth.
+Check out ticket info and upcoming performances.

 Little Stone School House (Victoria School House)